jerodb/react-redux-node-webpack4/README.md

 AUTH_SCOPE=
 ```

-A built-in 'login/logged user info' component will be shown on the Home screen.
+A built-in LoginControl component will be shown on the Home screen.

 &nbsp;
 ## TO DO